DusanKasan/Knapsack/README.md

 - rewrite from inheritance to using traits (iterable => collection operations), so it's easier to reason about the code
 - performance tests/comparison
 - more scenarios
+- think about removing the Callback abstraction - execution overhead of ~100%